MaslowCommunityGarden/Maslow-kits-for-sale-soon./README.md

 # Maslow Full kit + Latest v1.4 shield + Free Priority mail to all USA

-In stock now, ships today!
+In stock now, all you need to start projects today!

 Visit [EastBaySource.com](https://www.eastbaysource.com/collections/all) to purchase.